WUSH: Near-Optimal Adaptive Transforms for LLM Quantization: Theoretical Derivation

 \begin{theorem}[Optimal Transform] The optimal configuration of $\bm{T}$ for floating-point (FP) data types is $\bm{U}' = \bm{H}$, $\bm{S}' = \bm{S}^{\frac{1}{2}}$, and $\bm{R} = \mathbf{I}$.
-For integer (INT), the same configuration is optimal up to a $d^{o \left( 1 \right)}$ factor for zero-mean Gaussian/Laplacian distributed data and within a $d$ factor for any distribution. \end{theorem} \begin{proof} We provide detailed proofs for FP and INT in \cref{sec:theory_proof_int,sec:theory_proof_fp}, respectively.
+For integer (INT) types, the same configuration is optimal up to a $d^{o \left( 1 \right)}$ factor for zero-mean multivariate Gaussian/Laplacian distributed data and within a $d$ factor for any distribution. \end{theorem} \begin{proof} We provide detailed proofs for FP and INT in \cref{sec:theory_proof_fp,sec:theory_proof_int}, respectively.
 For each data type, we apply a two-step proof strategy.
-We first provide a smooth modeling of the quantizer and treat the type casting errors as random noise.
-Secondly, we calculate the expected quantization error with respect to the parameterized transform and minimize this expectation by solving the corresponding optimization problem. \end{proof} Some useful notations and basic results are as follows: \begin{itemize} \item Denote the $k$-th standard basis vector as $\mathbf{e}_{k} \in \left\{ 0, 1 \right\}^{d}$, where the $k$-th element is $1$ and $0$ otherwise.
+We first (\cref{sec:theory_proof_fp_model,sec:theory_proof_int_model}) provide a smooth modeling of the quantizer and treat the type casting errors as random noise.
+Secondly (\cref{sec:theory_proof_fp_loss,sec:theory_proof_int_loss}), we calculate the expected quantization error, \cref{eq:loss_one_term}, with respect to the parameterized transform, \cref{eq:t_u_s_r_s_u}, and minimize this expectation by solving the corresponding optimization problem. \end{proof} The optimal $\bm{T}_{\mathrm{X}}$, namely the WUSH construction $\bm{T}_{\mathrm{wush}}$ in \cref{eq:hsuw}, is obtained by applying \cref{thm:optimal_transform,eq:tx_t_w,eq:t_u_s_r_s_u}.